Key5Caughey/Excell-Data-Analysis/README.md

 * Statistical Analysis: Conducted basic statistical analysis (mean, median, standard deviation) to summarize the data and draw meaningful conclusions.
 * GitHub

-In **Sheet 1** used conditional formatting to fill each cell in the Percent Funded column according to a three-color scale.
-Used conditional formatting to reorganize worksheet for better analysis.
-In **Chart 1** created a new sheet with a pivot table that analyzes initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per category.Created a stacked-column pivot chart that can be filtered by country based on that table.
+**Sheet 1** used conditional formatting to fill each cell in the Percent Funded column according to a three-color scale.
+Used conditional formatting to reorganize worksheet for better analysis. **Chart 1** created a new sheet with a pivot table that analyzes initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per category.Created a stacked-column pivot chart that can be filtered by country based on that table.**Chart 2** Created a new sheet with a pivot table that analyzes the initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per sub-category.Created a stacked-column pivot chart that can be filtered by country and parent category based on that table.**Sheet 3** Created a new sheet with a pivot table that has a column of outcome, rows of Date Created Conversion, values based on the count of outcome, and filters based on parent category and Years.Created a pivot-chart line graph that visualizes this new table.**Goal Analysis** Created new table analyizing success and failures within goal range categories.**Statistical Analysis** Used Mean, Medium, Variance and Standard deviation to evaluate successful and unsuccessful campaigns.**Written Report** Made conculsions from dataset, went over limitations and made suggestions for additionaltables and graphs.